What is Bipolar I Disorder?

 Manic Episodes

-- Elevated Mood: Abnormally upbeat, jumpy, or wired.
+Elevated Mood: Abnormally lively, energetic, or akin.

 Depressive Episodes